Fractalbonita/personal-website-bootstrap/README.md

 # personal-website-bootstrap

 ## Aim
-Build personal website for personal brandig
+Build personal website for personal branding

 ## Objectives

 1. Create a new Git repo